unicef-polymer/etools-ajax/README.md

-# Etools Ajax Request Behavior
+# Etools Ajax Request Mixin & Module

-Polymer Behavior for handling ajax requests in any Polymer element.
+Element for handling ajax requests.
+It uses the `iron-request` polymer component to make the requests.
+Exposes its functionality through a mixin and also through a module.
+The module functionality can be used in any framework, the mixin is Polymer dependent.
 For GET requests it can cache the data using Dexie db.

-The `<etools-ajax>` is a complete new element based on the `EtoolsAjaxRequestMixin`.
+The `<etools-ajax>` is a Polymer element based on the `EtoolsAjaxRequestMixin`.

 ### Data caching requirements